donejs/donejs/docs/guide.md

 ### Creating a restaurant list element

-The restaurant list will contain more functionality which is why we can split it into separate files for the template and the component logic.
+The restaurant list will contain more functionality which is why we will split it into separate files for the template and the component logic.
 All files are put together into their own folder so that components can be easily re-used and tested individually.
 In `pmo/restaurant/list/list.js`:

 ```js
 import Component from 'can/component/';